CulturesSupports/Culture.Support/Readme.md

 - operate under only whats inside github documentation of how to manage github safe and respectfull

+- read community guidance
+- read how to do code interviews
+- read how to stars a repository self
+- read how to fork a repository

 im here to code own pro daytime repository work